SPxiaomin/Markdown-Resume-Template/EN.md

 ## Summary

-Senior Frontend & Node.js Full-Stack Engineer with **6+ years of experience** building and owning
+Senior Frontend & Node.js Full-Stack Engineer with **7+ years of experience** building and owning
 **large-scale, high-concurrency platform systems from 0 to 1**.

 Hands-on experience in **high-traffic event systems, lottery & reward distribution, customer service platforms**,
 with solid understanding of **Redis Cluster, Kafka / RocketMQ, database sharding, idempotency, and eventual consistency**.

+Comfortable with React Wallet Integration / Smart Contract Interaction, using Indexers to make on-chain data queryable for a high-performance UI.

 Proven **system owner** with experience leading **small teams (3–5 engineers)**, driving architecture decisions,
 and delivering stable, scalable systems in production.

-Familiar with React Wallet Integration / Smart Contract Interaction, using Indexers to make on-chain data queryable for a high-performance UI.

 ---